Eschatologue/CM_wiki/docs/class/bard/eloquence.md

 ### Level 14: Infectious Inspiration

 When you successfully inspire someone, the power of your eloquence can now spread to someone else.
-When a creature within 60 feet of you adds one of your Bardic Inspiration dice to a D20 Test and the roll succeeds, you can take a :rsc-r: Reaction to encourage a different creature (other than yourself) that can hear you within 60 feet of you, giving it a Bardic Inspiration die without expending any of your Bardic Inspiration uses.
+When a creature within 60 feet of you adds one of your Bardic Inspiration dice to a D20 Test and the roll succeeds, you can take a **:rsc-r: Reaction**{ .rsc } to encourage a different creature (other than yourself) that can hear you within 60 feet of you, giving it a Bardic Inspiration die without expending any of your Bardic Inspiration uses.

-You can use this Reaction a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
+You can use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 --8<-- "includes/snippets/skills.md"